 California Has Stronger Laws

 This new policy essentially overturns a 2016 Obama administration rule that allowed workers to hold companies accountable for stealing their wages or shortchanging them on their wages.
-The Trump administration’s policy has garnered praise from business groups but has been opposed by workers’ rights groups, understandably so.
-But California officials say this new rule will not have an impact on California businesses because the state’s laws offer protections to workers.
+The Trump administration’s policy has received praise from business organizations, but it is understandable why workers’ rights organizations oppose it.
+But California officials say this new rule will not impact California businesses because the state’s laws offer protections to workers.
 California’s labor laws are not preempted by the federal Fair Labor Standards Act, under which the Trump rule was issued.

 Under California laws, the definition of “an employer” is broad enough to reach any individual or entity that directly or indirectly employers or exercises control over an employee’s wages, hours and working conditions, officials told the Times.
 California has the strongest wage and hour laws.
-The state also has a higher minimum wage and a lower threshold for overtime compared with federal law.
+The state also has a higher minimum wage and a lower overtime threshold than federal law.

 When it comes to franchises, the Trump administration’s joint employer law doesn’t affect California because the state’s jurisdiction over franchises was limited by an October 2019 court decision where 1,400 workers sued McDonald’s alleging that its franchisees denied them overtime, meal and rest breaks.
 In that case, the state’s appellate court ruled that the company was not a joint employer responsible for franchisee violations under California law.